RuthveekMR/rideshare-price-prediction./README.md

 ### ☁️ 4.
 Learning: Need for Cloud Resources
 - Attempted larger experiments taught me that **local machine capacity is a serious limitation**.
-- Motivated me to explore **GCP, AWS, Colab Pro** for future large-scale ML work.
+- Motivated me to explore **GCP / AWS** for future large-scale ML work.

 ---